Read the full story: The Nutcracker - Boston Ballet

 The Party Scene

 Family and friends gather at the Silberhaus’ home to celebrate the holiday.
 The children are excited to receive Christmas gifts, and Clara Silberhaus is especially delighted with a pair of pointe shoes.
 Clara and her brother Fritz’s favorite uncle, Herr Drosselmeier, arrives late.
 In his usual manner, Drosselmeier becomes the heart of the party, entertaining the children with a toy theatre and a mechanical ballerina and harlequin dolls.
 The children are delighted and eagerly ask him for more.
-Drosselmeier has one more surprise up his sleeve as he presents his favorite creation, the Nutcracker.
+Drosselmeier has one more surprise up his sleeve as he presents his favorite creation, the wooden Nutcracker.
 To his disappointment the children are not interested, with the exception of Clara, who immediately falls in love with the Nutcracker and begs Drosselmeier to make it life-size.
 Disenchanted with his own gift, Fritz becomes jealous and breaks Clara’s Nutcracker.

 Drosselmeier repairs him and Clara and her friends rock their dolls to sleep with a lullaby.
 Soon it is time for the traditional grandparents’ dance.
 With the children tired, the party winds down, and the guests depart.
 The Governess escorts Clara and Fritz to their rooms and the Silberhaus family retires.